polfosol/mathematica/README.md

 # mathematica
-Some mathematica that was published elsewhere
+Some mathematica codes that was published elsewhere